 The report of my death was an exaggeration.

 There has been much writing done, including here, about the recent resurgence of the traditional mystery in Britain, most notably exemplified by Anthony Horowitz’s Magpie Murders and Stuart Turton’s The Twelve Deaths of Evelyn Hardcastle.
-The main take was that the genre was finally back, a conclusion supported by the concomitant Golden Age revival driven by the British Library and Dean Street Press among others.
-It was both right and wrong.
+The main take is that the genre is finally back, a conclusion supported by the concomitant Golden Age revival driven by the British Library and Dean Street Press among others.
+It is both right and wrong.

 Perhaps the most important « resurrection » prior to the one we’re witnessing now took place in Britain (where else?) in the early 1960s when a large swath of writers best described as neoclassical suddenly appeared and took the publishing world by storm.
 Their names were Patricia Moyes, D.M.
 Devine, Ellis Peters, Sara Woods, P.D.
-James and Ruth Rendell among others and while diverse in tone and inspiration appeared to share a similar commitment to the old rules – though in a thoroughly modern context.
-Having the benefit of hindsight we may be surprised to see James and Rendell as traditionalists but that’s the way critics perceived them at the beginning of their careers and with good reason.
-Neither the former’s Cover Her Face or the latter’s From Doon with Death can be said to have shattered contemporary norms regarding crime fiction – they were straightfoward whodunits though in Doon‘s case with a pinch of « scandal » that foreshadowed the author’s later work.
+James and Ruth Rendell among others and while diverse in tone and inspiration appeared to share a similar commitment to the old rules, though in a thoroughly modern context.
+Having the benefit of hindsight we may be surprised to see James and Rendell as traditionalists but that’s how critics saw them at the beginning of their careers, and with good reason.
+Neither the former’s Cover Her Face or the latter’s From Doon with Death can be said to have shattered contemporary norms regarding crime fiction; they were straightfoward whodunits though in Doon‘s case with a pinch of « scandal » that foreshadowed the author’s later work.
 What’s more, contemporary critics were not particularly enthousiastic about the two newcomers – Anthony Boucher famously praised Patricia Moyes over P.D.
-James whose debut left him unimpressed.
+James whose debut left him thoroughly unimpressed.
 Both James and Rendell needed more time to fully develop their « voices » but in the meantime they were widely seen, much to their chagrin, as « wannabe Christies ».